dstrus/lesson-transcripts/js04-numbers.md

 4 + 3
 ```

 And it gives us `7`.
 Yep, totally valid line of JavaScript.

+By the way, I put spaces around the `+` sign for the sake of readability.
+The spaces are optional.

 How about multiplication?

 ```js
 4 * 3